 Message Body (M1) block – optional (IF-019 and IF-020 only)

 9.1.11 The custom block within a message body is dependent on which interface is being submitted.
-These definitions are not repeated in this document, instead they can be found in the DIP Swagger definitions and EMDS.
+These definitions are not repeated in this document, instead they can be found in the DIP Open API Definitions (DIP Swagger) and EMDS.

 9.2 Send message DIP Processing (Level 1 Validation)

 9.2.1 The purpose of the initial API checks is to provide basic syntax checking of the message header to ascertain whether the message is syntactically correct and can be processed further.
-A ‘handshake’ return message provides a reference between the message sender’s unique reference and the DIP’s transaction Id.
+A ‘handshake’ return message provides a reference between the message sender’s unique reference and the DIP’s Transaction ID.

 9.2.2 On first error the DIP will abort the transaction and return the corresponding status code and error messages.
 The DIP will perform the following for each separate message received.